alextanhongpin/evolutionary-architecture/testing.md

   Should I test against a database?

 Testing with database is normally not recommended.
 But since it is easy to start a local docker development, this makes it easier to run integration testing against the database.
 This is also useful, since a lot of errors originates from the wrong sql query.

+## Testing and Different methodology

+There are TDD, BDD.
+There's also `should`, `assert` terms used when testing.
+UseCase requirements can be converted to BDD (GWT, Given When Then style).
+The problem is the test case tends to get long.
+Testing a pipeline service can be hard to setup, since there's a possibility the scenario may branch out, causing repetitive steps to be performed.